 In addition we use various advertising media to publicise our messages to try and change driving habits across the country.
 Perhaps you are aware of our Radio, Television, Digital, Local Press & Social Media ads?

 The Road Traffic (Vehicle Emissions) (Fixed Penalty) (Scotland) Regulations 2003 state that is an offence to idle your engine unnecessarily when stationary.
 If you fail to turn your engine off after being requested you may be issued with a fixed penalty notice of £20.
-Additionally, the regulations also state that is is an offence for a vehicle to produce excessive emissions (10% over than the MOT limits).
+Additionally, the regulations also state that it is an offence for a vehicle to produce excessive emissions (10% over the MOT limits).

 The legislation covers all vehicles on public roads including buses, taxis and private cars.
 Although contravening these regulations is against the law, it is up to each local authority whether or not to use fixed penalties.

-We are committed to ensuring a healthy environment for the all those that live in Central
+We are committed to ensuring a healthy environment for the all those that live in

-Scotland.
+Central Scotland.
 To help reduce vehicle pollution we provide assistance by:

-The aim of the partnership is to reduce the number of vehicles on our roads that produce
+The aim of the partnership is to reduce the number of vehicles on our roads that

 excessive pollution.
 This in turn improves the air quality for everyone throughout the region.

 The practice of vehicle idling results in high running costs and air pollution levels for drivers.
-By reducing the number of cars idling on Central Scotland’s roads, we can all cut pollution and petrol wastage.
+By reducing the number of cars idling on Central Scotland’s roads, we can all cut pollution and fuel wastage.